manesl/eeprom_file_simulation/README.md

 user 2 tries to perform a overwrite operation and fills the EEPROM 0-8191 offset with a-z alphabets

-user 3 tries to give bad inputs and the error statements are printed on the console
+user 3 writes a single page 12 and reads it and tries to give bad inputs and the error statements are printed on the console

 In main.c the lines marked with /************ must be edited to see changes